openebs-archive/openebs-docs/docs/bigdata.md

 ---
-id: volume
+id: bigdata
-title: Volume
+title: Usecase for Big Data
-sidebar_label: Volume
+sidebar_label: Big Data
 ---

 Content to be added